Disc dog: Skyhoundz

 In 2000, Skyhoundz staged its very first World Canine Disc Championship, sponsored by Hyperflite.
 The Hyperflite Skyhoundz World Canine Disc Championship Series is now the largest disc dog competition series in the world and features, each year, more than 100 competitions held in the U.S. and other countries, as well as U.S. Local Championships, State Championships, DiscDogathon Championship Qualifiers, a DiscDogathon World Championship, Xtreme Distance Championship Qualifiers, an Xtreme Distance World Championship, U.S. Regional Qualifiers, Open Qualifiers, International Qualifiers, a European Championship, and the World Championship.
 In 2011, the Hyperflite Skyhoundz Series will be expanded to include a week-long World Championship extravaganza that will include a World Canine Disc Championship in five Divisions (Open, Sport, Pairs Freestyle, MicroDog, and Youth) as well as an Xtreme Distance World Championship (and associated Last Chance Open Qualifier), and a DiscDogathon World Championship (and associated Last Chance Open Qualifier).
 Participants in the week-long Skyhoundz World Championship will have at least three opportunities at various Last Chance Open Qualifiers to qualify for the remaining invitations to compete for World Championship titles.
 Skyhoundz is the only canine disc organization to offer disc dog titling in conjunction with its competition series.

 UFO

 The UFO organization runs the UFO World Cup Series.
 The series is a "points series", similar to World Cup Skiing or NASCAR.
 The series culminates in World Cup Final.
 In 2006, UFO also ran the AWI World Championship in Scottsdale, Arizona.

 The Quadruped

 The oldest and most popular long-distance frisbee dog competition in the frisbee dog world.

-UpDog Challenge

-The UpDog Challenge is dedicated to expanding the awareness and participation of people and dogs in athletic endeavors.
-To wit: We want more people and more dogs having fun, playing together.
-So we designed some fun games built around the opportunity for every dog and human to work towards their own personal bests.
-You will have fun (Play), you will earn achievements (Achieve), and you and your dog will learn and grow.
-(Expand).
-UpDog is the most rapidly growing Disc Dog organization and series in the world.
-One interesting aspect of UpDog is the treatment of rollers as equals to through the air throws...allowing puppies and those with limited throwing skills to compete for points and to combat conditions like wind or rain.